Coffee Equipment Maintenance in San Francisco CA: Complete Guide 2026

 What is the best way to descale an espresso machine in San Francisco's hard water?

 Use a commercial-grade descaling solution specifically for espresso machines.
 Avoid vinegar, which can damage seals.
 In San Francisco, descaling every 1–2 months is recommended due to water hardness.
-Professional services use reverse osmosis filtration to reduce scale buildup.
+Professional services use reverse osmosis filtration to reduce scale buildup and improve taste.

 How often should I have my commercial coffee equipment serviced?

 At a minimum, schedule professional maintenance every 3 months.
 High-volume cafes should consider monthly service.
 Office coffee services may need quarterly visits.
-Check your equipment manual for manufacturer recommendations.
+Check your equipment manual for manufacturer recommendations and adjust based on water hardness and usage.

 What are the signs that my espresso machine needs maintenance?